Pre-School 2020 - 2021

 Spring Term 2:

 Oh, what a lovely term we’ve had!
 We have had lots of fun exploring our topic ‘Under the Sea’.
-We’ve made lots of beautiful art work and learnt all about the different creatures which live in the Ocean.
+We’ve made lots of beautiful art work and learned all about the different creatures which live in the Ocean.

 We’ve been blessed with some lovely sunny days so have been exploring the outdoors lots, we’ve got our very own Bug Hotel now- we can’t wait to see what creepy crawlies we find!